Dragonmystic707/exalted-reincarnated/docs/System.md

 may take.

-Cover is considered **Partial** when at least half a character’s body is blocked by a material that can withstand weapon blows–such as a chest-high wall of broken stone rubble.
+Cover is considered **Partial** when at least half a character’s body is blocked by a material that can withstand weapon blows--such as a chest-high wall of broken stone rubble.

 Cover is considered **Full** when the character’s entire body is